 You may also elect to add in your own colors from your decor as long as you use water-based acrylics due to their hardness.
 We recommend only using as small accent colors and not main features as we can not guarantee performance or compatibility.

-Because it is impossible to check the compatibility between the Giani minerals and all acrylics, the acrylics and minerals must be allowed to dry for a longer time period.
+Because it is impossible to check the compatibility between the Giani minerals and all acrylics, the acrylics and minerals must be allowed to dry for a longer period of time.
 Additionally, be sure to dilute the acrylics with water so they match the consistency of the Giani minerals.

 Apply the Giani primer first and let it dry for the standard 8 hours.
 Next, sponge on water-based, acrylics of your choice and the Giani minerals.
 Let them dry for 12 hours and then apply the Giani topcoat.